-THIRD RESOLUTION: Resolution to issue new shares within the framework of the authorized capital
+Resolution to issue new shares under the authorised capital

-The board of directors resolves to, within the framework of the authorized capital as provided for in article 8 of the Company's articles of association, increase the capital of the Company in cash by an amount not exceeding fifteen thousand eight hundred and ninety-two euros and thirty-six cents (EUR 15,892.36) (including issue premium) through the issuance of maximum hundred forty-four thousand four hundred and seventy-six (144,476) new shares, in the manner described in the report of the board of directors referred to in item 1 of the agenda.
+The board of directors resolves within the framework of the authorised capital as provided for in Article 8 of the Articles of Association of the Company to increase the capital of the Company in cash for a total amount of one hundred and twenty-six thousand three hundred and seventy-one euro fifty-four cents (EUR 126,371.54) (including issue premium) through the issuance of two hundred and eighteen thousand seven hundred and twenty (218.720) new shares, consisting of (x) seventy-three thousand six hundred and six (73,606) new shares at an issue price of one euro fifty cents (EUR 1.50), and (y) one hundred and forty-five thousand one hundred and fourteen (145,114) new shares at an issue price of zero euro eleven cents (EUR 0.11), in the manner described in the report of the board of directors referred to in item 1 of the agenda.

-All new shares to be issued within the framework of the capital increase in cash shall have no nominal value, shall be of the same nature as the existing and outstanding shares of the Company, and shall have the same rights and benefits as, and shall in all aspects have the same (pari passu) rank, including dividends and other entitlement rights, as the existing and outstanding shares of the Company at the time of their issuance and shall have the right to dividends and other entitlements for which the relevant registration date or maturity date is on or after the date of issuance of the new shares.
+All new shares to be issued in connection with the cash capital increase will have no par value, will be of the same nature as the existing and outstanding shares of the Company, and will have the same rights and benefits as, and will in all respects have the same (pari passu) rank, including dividend and other distribution rights, as the existing and outstanding shares of the Company at the time of their issuance and will be entitled to dividends and other distributions for which the relevant record date or maturity date is on or after the date of issuance of the new shares.